 The opera houses

-- The Staatsoper performs Strauss’s Die Fledermaus on New Year’s Eve (and again on January 1st) as an established tradition, though I await confirmation for 2024
+- The Staatsoper performs Strauss’s Die Fledermaus on New Year’s Eve (and again on January 1st) as an established annual tradition

-- The Volksoper has a traditional Christmas concert (dates TBA)
+- The Volksoper has a traditional Christmas concert (twice) on December 15th

 Bonus Concerts in Museums etc.